jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 #### GeoJson API
 {: .govuk-heading-s}

-The street manager GeoJson API exposes works spatial data to authenticated users for use with mapping queries.
+The street manager GeoJson API exposes works and events spatial data to authenticated users for use with mapping queries.
 See the resource guide for details.
 {: .govuk-body}